-- Refers to the concept that people with disabilities are able to independently and timely access and use a product or system, including with the benefit of assistive technologies.
-Assistive technologies include adaptive hardware and/or software and other devices that are used to increase, maintain, or improve the functional capabilities of individuals with disabilities.
+- Refers to the concept that people with disabilities have independent and timely access to and use of a product or system, in some instances with the help of assistive technologies.
+Assistive technologies include adaptive hardware, software and devices which increase, maintain, or improve the functional capabilities of individuals with disabilities.

 - Stanford Online Accessibility Program (“SOAP”) Office: